Country of Origin

 Upstairs my floor was obviously suspended.
 Three rooms over, my wife instantly complained.
 Powerful bass pulses migrated unhindered from my end of the house to hers.
 In my room I heard this structural resonance as time-delayed echo.
 Each recorded beat was stalked by a structure-born ghost whack.
 The audiophile hi-res truth is anything but the high life if we misspell things and don't isolate the jackhammer action of loudspeakers and subs.
 We don't want to couple that to the floor where it amplifies delayed in time like the chassis of that boom truck nearly scraping tarmac.
 And why upset neighbors with our leaky bass?
 Are we rude adolescents?
 Noise pollution is as obnoxious as second-hand smoke.
 No, we want to decouple or isolate our transducers.
 The louder and bassier we get, the more important this mandate becomes.
 It's not rocket science.

 Granted, it could be if our name was Johannes Kepler.
 His famous three laws state that every planet’s orbit is an ellipse with the Sun at a focus; that a line joining the Sun and a planet sweeps out equal areas in equal times; and that the square of a planet’s orbital period is proportional to the cube of the semi-major axis of its orbit.
 If that sounds complicated, wait until you hear what's inside a Kepler footer by Piotr Galkowski of Divine Acoustics.
 Each handles up to 20kg whilst containing 40 elements across 7 dissimilar layers.
-Inside is a rectangular ceramic bar coupled to gemstones arranged in a pyramid shape.
-Its stones are kept in a fixed position to load chromium-nickel steel for a 3-layer system.
-The pyramid rests on the ceramic bar surrounded by elements that gently compress the system.
-A threaded spindle transmits vibrations from component or loudspeaker to the top of the pyramid.
+Inside is a rectangular ceramic bar coupled to rubies¹ arranged in a triangle shape.
+These stones are kept in a fixed position to load chromium-nickel steel for a 3-layer system.
+The triangle rests on the ceramic bar surrounded by elements that gently compress the system.
+A threaded spindle transmits vibrations from component or loudspeaker to the top points of the rubies.
 Steel, chromium, nickel, copper, titanium, molybdenum and auxiliary elements of wood and polyamide are also part of each Kepler.
 A set of three sells for €350, a quartet gets €450.

 Kepler quads in action.

 I'd planned on making their acquaintance at the literal tail ends of Piotr's Bellatrix speaker.
 Then I learnt that Eton of Germany were seriously back-ordered on drivers to temporarily halt his speaker production.
-Just then C-19 run-off effects jammed up supply chains everywhere.
+Just then C-19 run-on effects jammed up supply chains everywhere.
 So I suggested to cover Kepler separately.
 Piotr proved game.
 I'm a big believer in resonance control so currently use HifiStay and Artesanía racks from South Korea and Spain respectively.
 Before that I had two Grand Prix Audio Monaco stands.
 It's why add-on footers are redundant beneath my gear.
 It's very effectively isolated already and across multiple stages.